Apollo

 Policies and agreements

-To learn about other ways that Apollo protects your data, go to our Legal and Privacy page and read our Terms of Service and Privacy Policy.
+To learn about other ways that Apollo protects your data, visit our Legal and Privacy page and review our Privacy Policy.
+If you have a separate written agreement or agreements with Apollo pertaining to your data protection, those separate written agreements apply.